Localization and Specialization for Hamiltonian Torus Actions: Proof of Theorem

-The coefficients of negative powers of $x$ need to be $0$.
-Therefore for any fixed point $p$ and any $l=0, \ldots, n-k$ we get the following relation of degree $l$:
+The second component is an element of $\bb{Q}[x]$ as all the exponents of $x$ are nonnegative.
+Thus $\int_M\, a_p f$ is in $\bb{Q}[x]$ if and only if all the coefficients of $x$ in the first component (that is coefficients of negative powers of $x$) are $0$.
+Therefore for any fixed point $p$ and any $l=0, \ldots, n-k$, where $2(k-1)$ is the index of $p$, we get the following linear relation of degree $l$:

-Note that in any degree, these relations are independent.
+Note that these relations are independent.
 We will show this by explicit computation.
-Suppose that in some degree $l$ these relations in $a_{jl}$'s are not independent.
-That is, there are rational numbers $b_p$, not all zero, such that
+It is enough to show that for any $l$ all the relations of degree $l$ are independent, as relations of different degrees involve different subsets of variables $\{r_{jk}\}$.
+Suppose that in some degree $l$ these relations in $r_{jl}$'s are not independent.
+That is, there are rational numbers $s_p$, not all zero, such that